FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/Networking.md

     - AAAA Record (IPv6 Address Record) - records for IPv6 addresses

+      - Can also be called Quad A record
       - Maps a domain name to an IPv6 address.
       - Example: google.com → 2607:f8b0:4009:80b::200e